iotaledger/introduction-docs/docs/guides/exchange_guide.md

     })
 ```

-Each account is related to a specific IOTA network (mainnet/devnet) which is referenced by a node properties, such as node url (in this example, the Chrysalis testnet balancer).
+Each account is related to a specific IOTA network (mainnet/devnet) which is referenced by a node property, such as node url (in this example, the Chrysalis testnet balancer).

 For more information about `clientOptions`, please refer to [Wallet NodeJs API Reference](https://wallet-lib.docs.iota.org/libraries/nodejs/api_reference.html).

-`Alias` can be whatever fits to the given use case and should be unique.
+The `Alias` can be whatever fits to the given use case and should be unique.
 The `alias` is usually used to identify the given account later on.
-Each account is also represented by `index` which is incremented (by 1) every time a new account is created.
+Each account is also represented by an `index` which is incremented (by 1) every time a new account is created.
 Any account can be then referred to via `index`, `alias`, or one of its generated `addresses`.

-Once an account has been created you get an instance of it using the following methods: `AccountManager.getAccount(accountId)`, `AccountManager.getAccountByAlias(alias)` or `AccountManager.getAccounts()`.
+Once an account has been created, you get an instance of it using the following methods: `AccountManager.getAccount(accountId)`, `AccountManager.getAccountByAlias(alias)` or `AccountManager.getAccounts()`.

 The most common methods of `account` instance include:
-* `account.alias()`: returns an alias of the given account
+* `account.alias()` - returns an alias of the given account
-* `account.listAddresses()`: returns list of addresses related to the account
+* `account.listAddresses()` - returns list of addresses related to the account
-* `account.getUnusedAddress()`: returns a first unused address
+* `account.getUnusedAddress()` - returns a first unused address
-* `account.generateAddress()`: generate a new address for the address index incremented by 1
+* `account.generateAddress()` - generate a new address for the address index incremented by 1
-* `account.balance()`: returns the balance for the given account
+* `account.balance()` - returns the balance for the given account
-* `account.sync()`: sync the account information with the tangle
+* `account.sync()` - sync the account information with the tangle

 ### 3. Generate a user address to deposit funds
 `Wallet.rs` is a stateful library which means it caches all relevant information in storage to provide performance benefits while dealing with, potentially, many accounts/addresses.

-*Please note: sync the account info with the network during the wallet manipulation to be sure the storage reflects an actual state of the ledger (network)*.
+*Note: sync the account info with the network during the wallet manipulation to be sure the storage reflects an actual state of the ledger (network)*.

 Every account can own multiple addresses.
-Addresses are represented by `index` which is incremented (by 1) every time a new address is created.
+Addresses are represented by an `index` which is incremented (by 1) every time a new address is created.
 The latest address is accessible via `account.latestAddress()`:

 ```javascript
     // Always sync before account interactions